Longxi County

 Longxi is a county under the administration of the prefecture-level city of Dingxi in the southeast of Gansu Province, China.
+Referred to in ancient times as Longxi Commandery, it is notably the origin of the Longxi Li lineage, from which the Tang dynasty's ruling House of Li descends.

 Administration

 Longxi has twelve towns and five townships.
 The county seat is Gongchang.